Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 ### 1. Developing the design guide for predicing compressive strength of EBC

+***This description refers to the script*** → [Statistical_Descriptor_Calculator.py](Code/Statistical%20Descriptors/Statistical_Descriptor_Calculator.py)

 A supervised deep learning model was developed to predict the compressive strength of EBC from the mass fractions of lignin and methyl cellulose.
 The model uses a feedforward neural network with three hidden layers (64, 32, and 16 neurons) and ReLU activation functions.
 Training was performed using the Adam optimizer with a learning rate of 7.5 × 10⁻⁴.

 The input features were the lignin and methyl cellulose mass fractions, while the target variable was the measured ultimate compressive strength.
 Both inputs and outputs were standardized using z-score normalization before training.
 The dataset was split into 80% training and 20% validation sets, and the model was trained for 150 epochs with a batch size of 16.
 Fixed random seeds were used throughout the training process to ensure reproducibility.

+The code script loads in "", which contains the compressive strength of all tested specimens across the 25 different mix designs

 ### 2. Calculating statistical descriptors from MicroCT data